 2. Returning to Ace Trucking, we link to another set of 2000 A.D. strips via Armoured Gideon.
 The titular robot defends parallel worlds, and during his travels encounters the heroes of Ace Trucking, as well as Shako, Agent Rat, Meltdown Man, Wolfie Smith, Rick Random, Harry Twenty, Harry Angel and the ants from Ant Wars.
 Given the context and tone of Gideon's treatment of them, they are likely to be counterparts, hence the weaker connections on the map.

-4. The Thundercats met Battle of the Planets, who are Gatchaman counterparts, in a miniseries.
+4. The Thundercats met G-Force, who are Gatchaman counterparts, in a miniseries.
 And G-Force have also encountered the Witchblade, providing another link from them to the wider multiverse.